Titi282/Vietnamese-Handwriting-Recognition/README.md

 - **Matplotlib & Seaborn**: Visualization of training results and metrics.

 ## Dataset
-The model is trained on a dataset of Vietnamese handwritten images (e.g., from Kaggle or a custom source).
+The model is trained on a dataset of Vietnamese handwritten images.
 The data is split into:

 - **Training**: ~82,432 samples
 - **Validation**: ~10,368 samples